aws-solutions-library-samples/guidance-for-industrial-digital-twin-on-aws/README.md

 ### Deployment Validation

 * Open CloudFormation console and verify the successfull deployment of each template.
 * Open the Grafana portal.
-Verity the simulation is working when you start to see values and trends in the dashboards.
+Verify the simulation is working when you start to see values and trends in the dashboards.

 ![DemoClip](./images/brewery-demo.gif)